evitaisyr/final-project/README.md

 Key takeaway: MOV is the most significant differentiator between winning and losing teams in both leagues, reinforcing its role as the primary predictor of success.
 While DRtg plays a more important role in the WNBA than in the NBA, offensive dominance (MOV) remains the most consistent factor in determining team success across both leagues.

 Graphs 5 & 6: Regression Model – Predicting Wins

-    * The regression model confirms MOV is the best single predictor of wins in both the NBA and WNBA,              aligning with the correlation heatmap findings.
+  * The regression model confirms MOV is the strongest predictor of wins in both leagues, aligning with the      correlation heatmap.
-    * Due to high correlations between MOV, SRS, ORtg, and DRtg, including multiple metrics in the
-      regression model would introduce multicollinearity, leading to unreliable estimates.
-MOV serves as a         composite measure of both offensive and defensive performance, making it the best standalone predictor.
+  * Due to high correlations between MOV, SRS, ORtg and DRtg including multiple metrics would introduce          multicollinearity leading to unreliable estimates.
+MOV serves as a composite measure for both offense        and defense performance making it the best standalone predictor.
-    * The scatter plots with regression lines visually confirm that teams with a higher MOV (winning margin)       tend to win more games.
+  * Scatter plots with regression lines visually confirm that teams with a higher MOV (winning margin) tend      to win more games.
-    * The high R-squared values (~0.92 for NBA, ~0.91 for WNBA) indicate that MOV explains the vast majority       of variance in team wins.
+  * The high R-squared values (~0.92 for NBA, ~0.91 for WNBA) indicate that MOV accounts for the vast            majority of variance in team wins.
 Key takeaway: MOV is the most reliable predictor of wins across both leagues.
-It effectively captures overall team dominance, making it the best single metric for predicting success.
+By capturing both offensive and defensive dominance, it serves as the best single metric for forecasting success.
 Teams that consistently win by larger margins are more likely to sustain long-term success.

 Graph 7 & 8: Residuals Analysis (NBA & WNBA)
    * Some teams overperformed or underperformed based on the regression model.
    * This suggests that external factors (coaching, injuries, player performance, luck) impact wins beyond        just statistical metrics.